 Non-Signatory Airline Operating Agreements.
 Except as described below, passenger airlines and cargo carriers operating at SAN that are not a party to an Airline Lease Agreement or an Affiliate Airline Operating Agreement (the "Non-Signatory Airlines"), operate at the Airport pursuant to a Non-Signatory Airline Operating Agreement.
 The Non-Signatory Airlines are currently 21 Air, ABX, Allegiant, Ameriflight, Breeze, IFL Group, KLM Royal Dutch, Lufthansa, and Porter Airlines.
 Copa Airlines, which is expected to begin service from SAN to Panama in late June 2025, also will be a Non-Signatory Airline.
-The terms of the Non-Signatory Airline Operating Agreements are generally the same as the terms of the Airline Lease Agreements, except that the landing fees and terminal rentals paid by the Non-Signatory Airlines are higher than the fees and rates paid by the Signatory Airlines under the Airline Lease Agreements (20% higher), except for FIS fees.
+The terms of the Non-Signatory Airline Operating Agreements, except that the landing fees and terminal rentals paid by the Non-Signatory Airlines are higher than the fees and rates paid by the Signatory Airlines under the Airline Lease Agreements (20% higher), except for FIS fees.